 See the post for more cocktail details.
 Make sure to get the freshest blood oranges you can, and toss a rind or two into the shaker when mixing.
-To make simple syrup heat an equal amount of sugar and water together until the sugar dissolves completely.
-Store in the fridge for up to a month.
 Depending on the sweetness of the blood orange juice, you may need to slightly adjust the amount of simple syrup in the margarita recipe.

 Note 1: A basic simple syrup is a 1:1 ratio of sugar dissolved in water. example- One cup sugar dissolved in one cup of water.
 We usually make larger batches and keep on hand in the refrigerator.